idakhiavi/Capacity/README.md

 - Added configuration (settings, logging), database engine, schema helper, and alias map.
 - Implemented repository with SQL 4-week rolling average and service layer with validation; added unit tests.
 - Set API models to include `week_no` and `offered_capacity_teu` to align with task wording.
+ - Wired `/capacity` endpoint (date_from, date_to) and added SQLite integration test with DI override.